Probing charge pumping and relaxation of the chiral anomaly in a Dirac semimetal: 7. M odel H amiltonian and estimating the relaxation rates

 The matrix elements are generic values constrained only by symmetry in the most general case, but here can be determined by experimental measures of the band structure of Cd$_3$As$_2$.
 Consistent with the tetragonal symmetry one can parametrize $\epsilon_0({\pmb{k}})=C_{0}+C_{1}k_z^2+C_{2}(k_x^{2}+k_y^2)$ and $M(\pmb{k})=M_{0}-M_{1}k_z^2-M_{2}(k_{x}^{2}+k_y^{2})$.
 Inverted bands correspond to $M_0, M_1, M_2 < 0$.
 Here $k_{\pm}=k_{x}\pm ik_{y}$.
 Diagonal terms of this matrix must be even under parity and hence even functions of momentum.
 Off-diagonal terms of the $2\times 2$ blocks couple states of opposite parity and to lowest order are linear in momentum.
-For an inversion symmetric tetragonal system, similarly the leading order form for $B(k) $ in the $k_x-k_z$ plane is $ \alpha k_z k_x^2$.
-The terms that are zero on the outside of the matrix are constrained to be zero in inversion symmetric systems.
-In this form, it is only the off-diagonal $B$ term that mixes chiralities and among other aspects has the effect of allowing rotationally invariant impurities to scatter between nodes.
-However, since the $B(k) $ terms are small the $4\times4$ matrix can be almost decoupled into two $2\times2$ blocks each describing isolated Weyl points with distinct isospin.
-The resulting energy dispersion in the $k_x-k_z$ plane is
+For an inversion symmetric tetragonal system, similarly the leading order form for $B(\pmb{k}) $ in the $k_x-k_z$ plane is $ B_3 k_z k_x^2$.
+The terms that are zero on the outside of the matrix are constrained to be zero in inversion and time-reversal symmetric systems\footnote{Note that the off-diagonal terms of the Hamiltonian are constrained in different ways depending on the symmetry that protects the Dirac node.
+For instance, the 3rd order terms that allow mixing of chiralities can be different for the C$_3$ symmetry that protects the nodes in Na$_3$Bi and the C$_4$ symmetry that protects the nodes in Cd$_3$As$_2$.
+This is true for both the terms that couple diagonal entries within a $2\times 2$ block and the terms that couple $2\times 2$ blocks.
+See Ref. \cite{cano2017chiral,Na3Bi_LDA_2012} for examples.
+However these different symmetries give the same result for the $k_x-k_z$ plane mostly considered here.}.
+We discuss the effects of adding a magnetic field below.
+In this form, it is only the off-diagonal $B$ term that mixes chiralities and among other aspects has the important effect of allowing rotationally invariant impurities to scatter between nodes.
+Below, we will use the fact that since the $B(\pmb{k}) $ terms are small near the nodes the $4\times4$ matrix can be almost decoupled into two $2\times2$ blocks each describing isolated Weyl points with distinct isospin.
+However, with the leading order term for $B(\pmb{k}) $ the energy dispersion in the $k_x-k_z$ plane is

 which gives a pair of fourfold degenerate Dirac points at $\pmb{K}_D = (0,0,\sqrt{ \frac{M_0}{M_1} } )$.